ilia3101/SpectralMeasurements/README.md

 1. Full spectrum light passes through a monochromator, which narrows it down to one wavelength at a time
 2. For violet and red wavelengths the light is additionally filtered before entering the monochromator
-3. The monochromatic light of unknown intensity enters an integrating sphere which splits the light in to two identical outputs, and gets measured by:
+3. Monochromatic light of unknown intensity enters an integrating sphere, which allows it to be measured by:
-    - photodiode (known response)
+    1. photodiode (known response)
-    - camera (unknown response)
+    2. camera (unknown response)
 4. Readings from the photodiode and camera files are processed to calculate the camera's spectral response

 The monochromator has a significant zero error, so it is always positioned at a known wavelength (632.8nm) using a Helium Neon laser *before taking any measurements.*